-- Demonstrate comprehension of the ecosystem structure and function; - 2.
-Explain the nature of biological communities; - Demonstrate application of critical thinking in classroom and in field studies; - 4.
-Describe economically and ecologically important resources; - 5.
-Evaluate and describe significant environmental dilemmas; and - 6.
-Explain community and habitat dynamics.
+- 1. Demonstrate comprehension of ecosystem structure and function; - 2.
+Explain the nature and dynamics of biological communities; - 3.
+Examine the importance of sustainability in the management of economically and ecologically important resources; - 4.
+Explore how sustainability can be incorporated into people's worldviews and ethics; - 5.
+Demonstrate application of critical thinking and the process of science in classroom and in field studies; and - 6.
+Evaluate and describe significant environmental dilemmas and the considerations used to find solutions.